joshstephenson/Wordle-Solver/README.md

 Example:
 ```
 joshuastephenson@~/Projects/Wordle-Solver$ ./WordleInteractive.py
 What is your first word guess?
-May I recommend OATER?
+May I recommend EARST?
 > salet
 You entered: SALET
 Please enter green letters (or ENTER for none)